pk80/GitandHub/README.md

       ```shell
    cat diffs/cpu_usage.py
    ```
-4. Practical Application of diff and path
+4. Practical Application of diff and patch
+   - `return` statements are only used inside functions
+     - change current to a function
+     - use `sys` module to ext
+   - original copy is to compared with fixed copy
+   - then generate diff copy
+   - finally use `patch` command to apply changes to original file

 ### Version Control Systems

 1. What is Version Control?
+   -
 2. Version Control and Automation
 3. What is Git?
 4. Installing Git